JeremiahKaren/35percent.github.io/_posts/2016-07-10-opportunity-knocks-down-the-old-kent-road.md

 ![](http://35percent.org/img/subjecttoviability.jpg)

 The first major development along the Old Kent Road 'Bermondsey Works' shows what can go wrong when developments are 'subject to viability'.
-This 19 storey, 158-unit scheme is providing just 10 affordable homes (none social rented) and contributing just £88,546 towards the cost of new tube stations.
+As the result of a _'tailored financial viability assessment'_ created by '[Affordable Housing Solutions Ltd](http://www.ah-solutions.com/#!services/cee5)', this 19 storey, 158-unit scheme is providing just 10 affordable homes (none social rented) and contributing just £88,546 towards the cost of new tube stations.

 ![](http://35percent.org/img/bermondseyworks.jpg)
 *Bermondsey Works - 158 homes currently under construction*